thecartercenter/nemo-docs/README.md

 # nemo-docs

-Documentation for NEMO/ELMO
+Documentation for NEMO

 ## Publishing

 To rebuild, just push commits to `master`.
 Read the Docs will pick them up automatically.

-Automatic deploys can be configured [here](https://readthedocs.org/dashboard/elmo-nemo/integrations/).
+Automatic deploys can be configured [here](https://readthedocs.org/dashboard/nemo/integrations/).

 ## Development